indyleo/indyleo/README.md

 ### Hello There Fellow Github Users 👋 ###

-- 🔭 I’m currently working on my dotfiles & making a usable BLFS
+- 🔭 I’m currently working on my a minecraft plugin
-- 🌱 I’m currently learning rando stuff
+- 🌱 I’m currently learning java and or kotlin
-- 😄 Pronouns: I don't care but he/him
+- he/him are my pronouns
-- ⚡ Fun fact: BLFS is the best distro
+- Fun fact: Debian is the best distro